 - Dr. Christian Veith (Chairman), Senior Partner and Managing Director, The Boston Consulting Group

-- Dr. Regina Back, Managing Director and Member of the Board of Claussen-Simon-Stiftung
+- Professor Dr. Regina Back, Managing Director and Member of the Board of Claussen-Simon-Stiftung

 - Gabriele Caliebe, Judge at Bundesgerichtshof, retired

-- Professor Dr. Michael Göring, CEO and Chairman, ZEIT-Stiftung Ebelin und Gerd Bucerius
+- Professor Manuel J. Hartung, CEO and Chairman, ZEIT-Stiftung Ebelin und Gerd Bucerius

 - Dr. Andreas C. Hoffmann, LL.M., General Counsel, Siemens AG